-What are the effects of taxes on the economy in the short run?
+How do taxes affect the economy in the short run?

 Primarily through their impact on demand.
 Tax cuts boost demand by increasing disposable income and by encouraging businesses to hire and invest more.
 Tax increases do the reverse.
-These demand effects can be substantial when the economy is weak, but small when it is operating near capacity.
+These demand effects can be substantial when the economy is weak, but are smaller when it is operating near capacity.